GillianPlatform/Gillian/sphinx/install.rst

 Linux / macOS
 -------------

-.. admonition:: Sandboxing
+.. admonition:: Opam switch

-    We use esy for dependency management, which sandboxes dependencies.
-Apart from a few external dependencies (i.e. esy itself), installing Gillian **will not** affect your environment (including your opam switches)
+    We use opam for dependency management, and advise using a local opam switch that will not affect your global environment.
     It should be perfectly safe (and recommended) to install the development environment directly on your machine.

 #.
 Install prerequisites